Centei/education-qol/README.md

 ## License

 Education QOL is licensed under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt), a free and open source license.
 For more information, please see the [license file](https://github.com/Centei/education-qol/blob/master/LICENSE.md).
-Feel free to fork this extension and make your own changes.
+Feel free to fork this repository and make your own changes.